» Browse through a more expanded set of Andrews Facts (PDF)

-History Snapshot: Founded in 1874 in Battle Creek, Mich.
+History Snapshot: Founded in 1874 in Battle Creek, Michigan.
 Moved to Berrien Springs in 1901 on 16 boxcars.
 Name changed to Emmanuel Missionary College.
 EMC was renamed Andrews University in 1960, in honor of John Nevins Andrews, the church's first overseas missionary.

 Andrews University co-sponsors Adventist Colleges Abroad, a program in which qualified students study overseas while completing requirements for graduation at Andrews.
 This language and cultural immersion is available in ten locations: Argentina, Austria, Brazil, England, France, Greece, Singapore, Spain, Taiwan and Italy.

 The University is made up of the following academic entities.
 Post-baccalaureate degrees are supervised by the School of Graduate Studies and off-campus/online programs are coordinated through the College of Education & International Services.